n1ckchen/n1ckchen/README.md

 </div>

-- 🔭 I’m currently working on full stack Spotify Clone app
+- 🔭 I’m currently looking for job opportunities!

-- 🌱 I’m currently learning Next.js and AWS
+- 🌱 I’m currently learning Java, Next.js and AWS

 - ❓ Ask me about anything related to react, leetcode and cats🐱